Summer holidays are just about over. Can you hear that school bell ringing in the not-so-distant future?

 If your partner and you don’t provide your stepchild the answers and skills in understanding and explaining her own family tree, kids you don’t know may do it for her and in a way you don’t like.

 Keep your own counsel

 Always keep your own counsel once you enter the school gates.
 Just ask any kid in Year 5 – gossip spreads like wildfire in a school.
 School is not the place for a stepparent to vent.
 It’s not the place to discuss your concerns about the other parent, share details about your relationship with your partner or any parenting struggles you are having with your stepchild.
-Anticipate whatever you say will get back to the other parent.
+Anticipate whatever you say will get back to the other parent (or possibly even your stepchild).
 Use your personal friends, the ones you have outside of school, as your support.

-Mums on the playground are notoriously bitchy.
-It’s one thing to manage dealing with your partner’s ex.
+Mums on the playground can be notoriously bitchy.
+It’s one thing to manage dealing with your partner’s Ex.
 Add navigating playground politics on top of that and it’s no wonder there are so many stepmums freaking out about heading back to school.
 Avoid the cliques.
 Don’t join school mum social media/Facebook groups.
 Don’t hang out in the playground.
 And, be prepared for ignorance.